SAP/luigi/docs/content-guidelines.md

 ### Tables

 Use tables when content needs comparison or to organize small bits of information.
-Avoid long sentences or paragraph inside tables.
+Avoid long sentences or paragraphs inside tables.

 You can find an example of a table in the [Styles](#styles) section of this document.